-- 4.1.3 The net rental income increase for 2021/22 is estimated to be £609,570, which includes the impacts of estimated right to buys, estimated new properties and properties taken out of management (awaiting redevelopment). - 4.1.4 The total number of properties available is estimated to have reduced by 361 homes between 2010/11 and 2021/22, (based on net impact of RTB's, new homes, homes awaiting development).
+- 4.1.3 The net rental income increase for 2021/22 is estimated to be £609,570, which includes the impacts of estimated right to buys, estimated new properties and properties taken out of management (awaiting redevelopment).
+This is unchanged from the draft budget to the December 2020 Executive. - 4.1.4 The total number of properties available is estimated to have reduced by 361 homes between 2010/11 and 2021/22, (based on net impact of RTB's, new homes, homes awaiting development).
 The forecast numbers for 2021/22 reflect the latest development timetables for schemes like Kenilworth and Symonds Green and an expected lower level of open market purchases, while they are being built.